 - Open enrollment for 2021 runs from November 1, 2020, to December 15, 2020.
 Alabama residents with qualifying events can still enroll or make changes to their 2020 coverage.

 - Short-term health plans are available for up to 364 days.

 - 166,128 enrolled in coverage through the Alabama Marketplace in 2019.

 Health Insurance Plans in Alabama

-There are many health insurance plans to choose from in Alabama, but which health insurance companies in Alabama, and plans are right for you?
+There are many health insurance plans to choose from in Alabama, but which health insurance company and plan is right for you?